 “It’s a cliché, but we ended up wanting different things.
 I’m not into all that ‘let’s see how often we can get in the papers’ stuff.
 I didn’t like going to clubs or restaurants where there would be photographers outside.
 She did.
 I’m an actor, not a celebrity.
 I hate the whole celebrity thing.”

-“But you’re very famous now,” Jane protested.
-“And you’ll be even more famous when Mitch Burns is aired.
-I mean, on the web…” She pulled a face.
+“But you’re very famous now,” she protested.
+“And you’ll be even more famous when Mitch Barnes is aired.
+I mean, on the web…” Tailing off again, she pulled a face.

 “What on the web?” he asked.